gocd/go-cookbook/README.md

 ## 1.0 release notes

-This cookbook has gone major rewrite and has little to do with pre-`1.0` versions.
+This cookbook has undergone a major rewrite and has little to do with pre-`1.0` versions.
 If you have been using go-cookbook previously then please note that:

  * cookbook has been renamed to `gocd`, just like root namespace of attributes.